 A rigid heddle is a frame containing plastic or metal bars containing a hole in the center of each bar and each bar is separated by a space or slot.
 The warp yarn is threaded through the holes and in the slots.
 The rigid heddle then is raised or lowered causing the threads in the holes to either rise or fall.
 The weft is then thrown across the shed and beaten into position.

 "This post may contain affiliate links that won’t change your price but will share some commission."

 “As an Amazon Associate, I earn from qualifying purchases.”

 As an Amazon Associate, I earn from qualifying purchases.

-I also participate in programs from eBay, CJ, ShareASale, Impact, //Commerce, Flex, The Woolery, and other sites.
-Cheryl Moreo LLC is compensated for referring traffic and business to these companies.
+I also participate in compensation programs from eBay, CJ, ShareASale, Impact, //Commerce, Flex, The Woolery, and other sites.

 The information we provide at CherylMoreo.com is based on Cheryl’s own experience and does not replace consultation with a qualified medical professional.
 By interacting with this site, you agree to our disclaimer.